Gain access to personalized product screening, the best pricing, rewards, and more!

 How to Get Rid of Weeds in Driveways

-This article is a general DIY guide that discusses the methods to killing weeds in your homes driveway.
+This article is a general DIY guide that discusses the methods for killing weeds in your home driveway.
 By reading our DIY guide, you can effectively control and prevent various broadleaf and grassy weeds from forming in your driveway by following the steps and suggested products.

 When homeowners think of weeds, they often imagine these unwanted plants infiltrating yards, gardens, or landscaping.
-However, weeds can also grow in the driveway of your home through the smallest crack or opening.
-Once developed, weeds tarnish the curb appeal of your home and become a nuisance to control.
+However, weeds can also grow in your home's driveway through the smallest crack or opening.
+Once developed, weeds tarnish your home's curb appeal and become a nuisance to control.

-While it may seem harmless these foliages can harm your driveway by making cracks larger and breaking-up the surface.
-Over time these obstructions allow for seeds of weeds to spread and grow in these areas while also creating suitable habitats for insects.
+While it may seem harmless, these foliages can harm your driveway by making cracks larger and breaking up the surface.
+Over time, these obstructions allow seeds of weeds to spread and grow in these areas while also creating suitable habitats for insects.

-Like other parts of your yard, driveways need grass control throughout the year, but especially in spring or fall.
-These points of the year have the highest period of weed growth and germination.
-To remove unwanted weeds and grass from your homes driveway, then follow the tips and professional quality products listed in this DIY guide.
+Like other parts of your yard, driveways need grass control throughout the year, especially in spring or fall.
+These points of the year have the highest weed growth and germination period.
+To remove unwanted weeds and grass from your home's driveway, follow the tips and professional quality products in this DIY guide.

 Why Do Weeds Grow in Driveway Cracks?